6 Headstone Designs for Couples

 Here are a few examples of couple memorial symbols we’ve seen:

-3. Meaningful Quotes for Husband and Wife Headstones
+3. Meaningful Quotes for Couples Headstones

 Inscriptions are one of the most popular design elements you will see on a memorial—single or companion.
 Ranging from phrases to quotes, dates or Bible verses, memorial inscriptions can be unique and special to the individual, husband and wife or surviving family members.

-Companion Collage_4Husband and wife memorials often include a wedding date or a quote that describes their love for one another.
+Husband and wife memorials often include a wedding date or a quote that describes their love for one another.
 Some of the most popular examples include:

 • Forever in our hearts.